oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/processes/index.md

             time_shift: 60                                   # this process must be executed with 60 seconds delay
 ```

-This configuration describes process that relates to the ``Contact`` entity and every time when any contact will be
+This configuration describes process that relates to the ``Contact`` entity; every time when any contact is
-created or  ``Assigned To`` field will be changed, then current administrator user will be set as assigned.
+created or  ``Assigned To`` field is changed, then current administrator user is set as assigned user.
 In other words contact will be assigned to the current administrator.

-This logic is implemented using one definition and two triggers.
+Described logic is implemented using one definition and two triggers.
 First trigger will be processed immediately after the contact is be created, and second one creates new process job
 and put it to JMS queue, so job will be processed after ``60`` seconds delay.